theSundayProgrammer/WebAuth/README.md

 ### Javascript Web Tokens
 JWT  (Javascript Web Tokens) is a convention used to save the authentication details in a cookie.
-The user name and other details such as time to expire is encrypted and stored in a cookie.
+The user name and other details such as time to expire is stored with a signature in a cookie.
 Since a HTTP request is stateless the cookie contains all the details about the user.
-Thus if multiple servers are used for load balancing any server can decode the JWT token if the secret key to encrytpt it is known.
+Thus if multiple servers are used for load balancing any server can verify the JWT token if the secret key to sign it is known.
+The contents are base64 encoded and hence accessible to the client

 Hence if a web-location needs a user to be authenticated then the user is redirected to a logon page.
 On successful logon the user is then redirected to the requested